Choosing Between Cloud & Desktop Accounting Software in 2023

 That's the full extent of Xero's multi-organization pricing benefit.
 Even at the most favorable rates, the per-entity cost compounds quickly:

-⚠️ At every price point in the table above, you’re buying isolated ledgers with no native consolidation, no intercompany automation, and no group reporting.
+⚠️ Note: At every price point in the table above, you’re buying isolated ledgers with no native consolidation, no intercompany automation, and no group reporting.
 The cost scales with your entity count, but the architecture doesn’t scale with your complexity.

+Having covered where the two platforms differ across features, access, and pricing, it is worth looking at where their limitations converge.
 The shared architectural ceiling that affects every firm that has outgrown single-entity accounting.

 This is the clearest shared limitation.
 Neither platform produces consolidated group financial statements natively.